Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition

 \subsection{Model pipeline}

-The coupled atmosphere-interior model is composed of two main components, \textit{a.)} the (independent) model for computing the speciation and mass of gaseous species and dissolved components at the MAI, \atmodeller\footnote{\url{https://github.com/ExPlanetology/atmodeller}} \citep{bower2025diversity}, and \textit{b.)} the (dependent) radiative transfer pipeline \texttt{phaethon}\footnote{\url{https://github.com/ExPlanetology/phaethon}} \citep{seidler2024impact} that computes the speciation and structure of the overlying atmosphere layer-by-layer based on the input boundary conditions at the MAI (step a.) and the top of the atmosphere.
-In order to ensure consistency, steps a.) and b.) have to be brought into equilibrium, that is, the temperature and pressure at the MAI must match those imposed by the radiative transfer calculation for a given $T_{irr}$, for which an iterative computation is required.
+The coupled atmosphere-interior model is composed of two main components, \textit{a.)} the (independent) model for computing the speciation and mass of gaseous species and dissolved components at the MAI, \atmodeller\footnote{\url{https://github.com/ExPlanetology/atmodeller}} \citep{bower2025diversity}, and \textit{b.)} the (dependent) radiative transfer pipeline \texttt{phaethon}\footnote{\url{https://github.com/ExPlanetology/phaethon}} \citep{seidler2024impact} that computes the speciation and structure of the overlying atmosphere layer-by-layer based on the input boundary conditions at the MAI (step a.) and the top of the atmosphere (TOA).
+In order to ensure consistency, steps a.) and b.) have to be brought into equilibrium, that is, the temperature at the MAI ($T_\text{MAI}$) must match the temperature at the bottom of the atmosphere ($T_\text{BOA}$) computed by the radiative transfer calculation for a given \tirr, for which an iterative computation is required.
 The components of the pipeline are explained in more detail below.